-Instance Data
+Instance E Data

-Instance Domain Mode Direction Residence Port Flow Instance Tagged VID EPS Instance This MAC 1 Port Мер Down 1 3001 0 9C-8D-D3-00-40-DE
+Instance Domain Mode Direction Residence Port Flow Instance EPS Instance This MAC Oper State

+1 Port Мер Down 1 0 9C-8D-D3-33-44-56 Up

-Setting Description Instance The ID of the MEP.
-Domain Port: This is a MEP in the Port Domain.
+Setting Descri ption Instance Т he ID of the M EP.
+Domain F Port: T his is a N IEP in the Po ort Domain.
 Mode MEP: This is a Maintenance Entity End Point.
 MIP: This is a Maintenance Entity Intermediate Point.
-Direction Down: This is a Down MEP - monitoring ingress OAM and traffic on Residence Port.
-Up: This is an Up MEP.
-Residence Port The port where MEP is monitoring - see 'Direction'.
-For an EVC MEP, the port must be a port in the EVC.
-For a VLAN MEP, the port must be a VLAN member.
-Flow Instance The MEP is related to this flow - see 'Domain'.
-This is not relevant and not shown in case of Port MEP.
+Direction F Down: This is a Down MEP - monitoring ingress OAM and traffic on Residence Port.
+Up: This is a Up MEP Residenc Port The port where MEP is monitoring - see 'Direction'.
+For a EVC MEP the port must be a port in the EVC.
+For a VLAN MEP the port must be a VLAN member.
+Flow Instance EP is rela of Port N w - See 'Dor nain'.
+This is s not relevant and not shov F Port M EP: An c outer C/S-tag (depending ( on VLAN Po ort Type) is ad lded with this

 Tagged VID Port MEP: An outer C/S-tag (depending on VLAN Port Type) is added with this VID.
 Entering '0' means no TAG added.
 EVC MEP: This is not used.
 VLAN MEP: This is not used.
 EVC MIP: On Serval, this is the Subscriber VID that identify the subscriber flow in this EVC where the MIP is active.
 This MAC The MAC of this MEP - can be used by other MEP when unicast is selected (Info only).
+Oper State Operational State that can have one of these values: Up: The instance is UP meaning it is physically configured and operational.
+Down: The instance is DOWN meaning it is NOT physically configured and operational.
+Config: The instance is DOWN due to invalid configuration.
+HW: The instance is DOWN due to failing OAM supporting HW resources.
+MCE: The instance is DOWN due to failing MCE resources.